CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 7. Click on the newly created folder with your name.

-8. Ensuring that you are within the newly created folder, perform the following steps to create a sub folder:
+8. Ensuring that you are within the newly created folder (on your name), perform the following steps to create a sub folder:
 	- Click on the **+ New (1)** button and then select **Folder (2)**.
  	- On the **Create a folder** dialog-box, name the folder with the following name based on the value of the Deployment ID: **<inject key="Deployment ID"></inject> (3)**.
   	- Click on